How the 2019 F1 grid is shaping up

 It's looking increasingly likely that Sergio Perez's big opportunity to drive for a top team has passed him by.
 When he broke onto the scene with Sauber in 2011 he was linked with Ferrari before opting for a single but disastrous year with McLaren in 2013.
 He has been at Force India ever since and, given his continued strong performances, it's easy to see him staying put as long as the team's finances allow.

 However, if there is change at the team, Formula 2 championship leader George Russell looks like a clear candidate for the seat.
 He is next in line in Mercedes' young driver hierarchy after current Force India driver Esteban Ocon and would be an obvious replacement if Ocon moves to Renault (see below).
-Both Mercedes juniors appearing in the same team (at the cost of Perez) seems unlikely, but might be doable if Brixworth can offer an even better deal on its engine supply.
+However, Lance Stroll has also been rumoured and would be tempting for Force India given the financial package he brings with him.
+That could lead to Russell joining Williams instead.

 Williams

-Test driver Robert Kubica remains a viable alternative to the existing line-up, and with each Friday practice session he drives in the team is getting a better understanding of what he would bring to a full-time race seat.
+Test driver Robert Kubica remains a viable alternative to the existing lineup, and with each Friday practice session he drives in the team is getting a better understanding of what he would bring to a full-time race seat.
 He insists Williams isn't his only option for 2019, but it's hard to see where else he would fit in.
-Although it's not been rumoured in the paddock, Russell could be a natural fit for Williams if a seat at Force India doesn't come up.
+Although it's not been rumoured in the paddock, Russell would be a natural fit for Williams.
 The team is powered by Mercedes and a closer deal with additional technical support has been rumoured for future seasons.
 The question is whether the team's technical development would suffer from taking on a third rookie in as many season.

 Renault